SurvivalThroughArchival/JuicyLoris/README.md

 Look it's all just source files anyway, just dump it in the producer if you don't want to faff with CMAKE

+# Recent changes:

+So many changes don't know where to start.
+But it compiles without a hitch with optimisations on, and before the compiler was at a loss, and garbling the output, albeit very quickly.

+Optimisations now work, and the time is down from 10 seconds to 0.6 seconds on M1 for the exectuable.
+In Juce running on a seperate thread it takes 1.6 seconds for a morph, of 2samples around 3 seconds long.
+(I don't know why there's a discrepency in time there)

+The time is how long it takes for two samples of 3seconds long, to be analysed, time stretched, dialted and resynthesis of the partials.

+Some imrpovement on speed could be made.
+I had it running at 0.4seconds at one stage, before static casting lots of wrong type comparisons.
+The compiler was able to catch them, and think saved sometime compared to casting.
+So maybe there's a risk that could be taken there, un-doing all the static cast, or figuring if that is really causing a slight slow down.

+Tested on M1 and MacOS 10.13, so if you have Cmake installed you should be good to go.
+Much faster on M1 unsurprisingly.

+This library can work with FFTW but I'm going to have to fugure out building that statically and linking to Loris, as apparently that could be a speed improvement.

+Not all errors are accounted for, I've done my best, but there's still unused functions (that are actually used), some assigning result to itself stuff, some unused parameters.

+# Next Steps:

+Carrying on optimisations on library, but in a reasonable state for now.

+Explore adding FFTW

+Upload basic Juce example, or the whole plugin I've been working on

+Figure out displaying the partials in the envelopes, and how to get inside the iterators for the paritals to display some relevant information/track partials over time.

+Figure out resynthesis in real time.
+So either just block load parts of the SDIF file, and synth from that.
+Or read partials and map directly to additive synth.
+Or look at the spc file, as that's what the real time paper on it suggests doing, the SDIF isn't block based, or not equally spaced, and the spc file is a better match for block based processing I think, I haven't had a look yet.

+So get more relevant information about the partials and envelopes, and try and side step that abstraction with break point envelopes into a normalised parameter that can be updated or respond to real time interaction.
+But that requires unpacking the what this managerie of fuck whittery that is the morph class abstraction.

 # Quick Notes to potentially have a ganders at:

 Deprecated in C++11 unary_function, binary_function, not1.
 Sprinkled about in Partial, Maker and Breakpoint files.